 Further reading: What Are Topic Clusters for SEO?

-5. Publish content on a predictable schedule
+5. Try to publish content on a predictable schedule

 Publish your content on a regular schedule.
 This helps keep your site fresh and consistent.